 The application process

 We ask all our Classics applicants to send us two examples of recent written work.
-For three-year applicants with Latin, the interview at Peterhouse will take place in two parts – a general discussion of the candidate’s academic work and questions about a short piece of Latin literature given to the candidate 30 minutes prior to the interview.
-This latter exercise will be designed to assess ability to comprehend and think about a piece of text.
+The interviews at Peterhouse will include questions about a short piece of Latin (or Greek, as appropriate) literature given to the candidate 30 minutes prior to the interview, as well as discussion, which may be based around an image or similar prompt, as well as the candidate's Classical work or interests.
 No preparation or prior knowledge, except knowledge of the language, will be necessary.
-For those with Greek, a short passage of Greek may be set instead.
-This text will not be given to four year candidates.
+This text will not be given to 4-year applicants.

 Typical conditional offers